drtz/mars-attacks/README.md

 ### Testing

-I did the bare minimum for testing just to wrap my head around the basics of JUnit.
+I did the bare minimum for testing just to wrap my head around the very basics of JUnit.
 Extensive unit testing and load testing would be ideal for a real-world deployment.

 ### Cache NASA API Responses